 Pack your bags because this cleanser will instantly transport you to a beachy paradise!
 This is my go-to cleanser when I want to remove heavy-duty makeup with ease because nothing stands a chance against this one.
 It’s a clear oil but the pineapple aroma is to DIE for 🍍

-This guy also contains papaya and papain fruit enzyme to soften and gently exfoliate skin.
+This guy also contains papaya and papain fruit enzymes to soften and gently exfoliate skin.
 It is a thicker and heavier oil but does not leave that feeling behind.
 I love it SO MUCH!

 BEST FOR: Acne-prone skin types but suitable for all